vesuxyz/docs/docs/user-guides/create-pool-guide.md

 **3. Choose the assets for your pool and define the parameter for each token.**

-Add all assets to be enabled as market, collateral, or both in your pool.
+Add all the assets and their configuration that should be enabled as market or collateral (or both) in the pool.

 For each asset, configure the following parameters: